How to accept stock donations: Easy steps for nonprofits

 We can even immediately liquidate received stock gifts for you, ensuring your nonprofit can put them to work for your mission as quickly as possible without waiting on a middleman brokerage.

-Stock donation example interface
+A nonprofit stock donation example interface

 Learn more about our stock giving tool and how it streamlines both the donor experience and your job.